 - 1. Fails to attend four consecutive meetings of the Board in one year without an acceptable excuse, and the Board of Directors decides to terminate his membership; - 2.
 Resigns his office by virtue of a written request; - 3.
-Forfeits any of the provisions set forth in Article 26 of the Articles of Association;; - 4.
+Forfeits any of the provisions set forth in Article 26 of the Articles of Association; - 4.
 Is elected or appointed contrary to the provisions of the Law; and - 5.
-Has abused his membership by performing acts that may constitute a competition with the Company or caused actual harm to the Company. - 6.
-If he has been convicted before any court for theft, embezzlement, fraud, forgery or issuing dishonored cheques or any crime as provided in the law - 7.
-If he declares bankruptcy - 8.
-If any of the shareholders have terminated his appointment to any of their representatives on the Board of Directors or if the shareholders of the General Assembly vote for his removal in accordance with this Article 44; or - 9.
-If the Central Bank of Bahrain considers him not eligible for the positon.
+Has abused his membership by performing acts that may constitute a competition with the Company or caused actual harm to the Company; - 6.
+If he has been convicted before any court for theft, embezzlement, fraud, forgery or issuing dishonored cheques or any crime as provided in the law; - 7.
+If he declares bankruptcy;

+- 8. If any of the shareholders have terminated his appointment to any of their representatives on the Board of Directors or if the shareholders of the General Assembly vote for his removal in accordance with Article 42; or - 9.
+If the Central Bank of Bahrain considers him not eligible for the position.

-4. Independence of Directors
+Independence of Directors

 An independent Director is a Director whom the Board has specifically determined has no material relationship, which could affect his independence of judgment, taking into account all known facts.
-The Directors have disclosed their independence by signing the Directors Annual Declaration whereby they have declared that during the year ending 31st December 2018, they have met all the conditions Required by the various regulatory authorities to be considered independent.
+The Directors have disclosed their independence by signing the Directors Annual Declaration whereby they have declared that during the year ending 31st December 2020, they have met all the conditions required by the various regulatory authorities to be considered independent.

-In 2018, the members of the Board were:
+As of 31-12-2020, the members of the Board were:

 Non-executive Members

-Mr. Khaleefa Butti Omair Almuhairi Chairman

 H.E.
-Shaikh Khalid bin Mustahail Al Mashani Vice Chairman
+Shaikh Khalid bin Mustahil Al Mashani Chairman

-Mr. Matar Mohamed Al Blooshi Board Member
+Mr. Matar Mohamed Al Blooshi Vice Chairman

+Mr. Zayed Ali Al-Amin Board Member